“There is nothing so practical as a good theory.”

 We Are Pragmatists and Therefore Value Theory

 People love to divide the world into fanciful theorists and effective pragmatists, who get the job done.
-Facing a pressing issue there is a very high urge for immediate action.
-The reasonable solution better be a pragmatic one.
+Facing a pressing issue immediate action is typically called for.
+The solution, conventional wisdom tells us, better be a pragmatic one.

-Unfortunately most often a dangerous variety of pragmatism is called for: quick fixes and ad-hoc-solutions are implemented.
-Somehow the problem is reformulated to fit proposed solutions or standard recipes.
-The effect of that kind of pragmatism, especially when facing complex issues, is a mere shifting of the burden.
+Unfortunately, quite often a dangerous variety of pragmatism is called for and accordingly quick fixes and ad-hoc-solutions are implemented.
+Somehow the problem is reformulated to fit standard recipes.
+The effect of that kind of pragmatism, especially when facing complex issues, is a mere problem-shift.
 The issue will reappear either at a later point in time or at a different location.

-Our understanding of pragmatism is different: we are completely focussed on solving the problem and helping you.
+Our understanding of pragmatism is different: we will be completely focussed on helping you solve a problem.
 But to achieve this, we must have understood the deeper roots of the problem at hand and considered unintended side effects.
 Without a sufficient explanation, solving a problem rather quickly turns into groping around in the dark and action for the sake of action.
 A sufficient explanation is exactly what is meant by good theory.

 We will certainly “roll up our sleeves” to give you the best possible support.
-But should we come to the well-founded conclusion that not doing anything is the solution, then we will recommend exactly that.
+But don’t expect us to do something, when not doing anything is the reasonable solution.